BacterialCellBiologyLab/KymographsAngleMeasurement/README.md

 - Code execution should take less than 1 minute for batches of less than 1000 cells

-Copyright (c) 2020, Bacterial Cell Biology Lab, ITQB-UNL All rights reserved.
+Copyright (c) 2020, Bacterial Cell Biology Lab, ITQB-NOVA All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: